 If our closet isn’t completely stuffed, it will be much easier to see what we have and designate a spot for all of our items, keeping the space organized.

-3. Maximize your space with a closet system.
+3. Maximize closet space with a closet system.

 One of the most effective ways we’ve made the most of our closet spaces was to install a closet system.

-For example, our current master closet started out with only wire shelving and left us with a ton of unused space…
+For example, our current primary closet started out with only wire shelving.
+And it left us with a ton of unused space…

-After doing some research, we decided to install a new closet system from EasyClosets, which helped us use the space in our closets more wisely.
+After doing some research, we decided to install a new closet system from EasyClosets.
+This helped us use the space in our closets more wisely.

-Closet systems can be an investment, but they save so much frustration and hassle in the long run because every piece of clothing has a spot and is easy to get to.
+Closet systems can be an investment, but they save so much frustration and hassle in the long run.
+Every piece of clothing has a spot and is easy to get to.

-Even if installing a complete closet system isn’t a possibility in your space, simply adding a second rail to your closet can double your amount of storage!
+Installing a complete closet system may not be a possibility in your space.
+But simply adding a second rail to your closet can double your amount of storage!

-In our boys’ closet, adding a second rail not only gave us more room in their shared space, but it also allowed our younger son Caleb to be able to reach his clothes more easily.
+In our boys’ closet, adding a second rail gave us more room in their shared space.
+It also allowed our younger son, Caleb, to be able to reach his clothes more easily.

-6. Make the most of the space under your clothing with a dresser.
+6. Make the most of the space under hanging clothes with a dresser.